andrewhwaller/dotfiles/README.md

 ```

 **How it works**: If you're using a system with default configs (like Omarchy), those are sourced first from `~/.local/share/omarchy/default/hypr/`, then your configs override specific settings.
 On vanilla Hyprland, only your configs are used.

+### Per-Machine Monitor Configuration

+On first install, `monitors.conf` is created from the example template at `~/.config/hypr/monitors.conf`.
+Edit this file to match your monitor setup - it won't be overwritten on subsequent installs.

 ## Key Features